temporalio/documentation/docs/go/workflows.md

 ### External Workflows

-You can execute Workflows (including those from other language SDKs) by its type name:
+You can execute Workflows (including those from other language SDKs) by their type name:

 ```go
 workflowID := "myworkflow_" + uuid.New()